 Skin that is either devoid of nutrition or is fed with unhealthy food, thoughts and emotions is unhealthy skin.
 As our skin reflects whatever manifests within us, it is of utmost importance to be aware of what affects our body, mind and inner spirit.
 Skin is a part of the “Panch Koshas,” the five sheaths that veil the real selves and is the 108th Marma point of the human body.
 It not only serves the purpose of protection, but also serves as a meter for the health of the body and mind.

 Unhealthy skin may project itself as dry, rough, tired, undernourished, blemished, uneven – with breakouts, black heads and white heads, unwanted lines and hairs, premature aging, sun damage, critical skin problems like eczema, psoriasis, various allergies and infections.
+Click here for some fantastic tips to help with breakouts!

 Home Remedies for a Yogic Glow